Eat Safe Brisbane

 Good Management Practices

 To achieve a 4 or 5 star rating, food businesses are also required to keep accurate records of good management practices.
-The required documents are listed in Section B of the Food Industry Checklist.
+The required documents are listed in Section B of the Food Safety Industry Checklist.
 In order to help business keep documented management practices, Council has created food safety management templates for businesses.

 If you disagree with your star rating you can make a formal application for an audit review.
 An application for an audit review must be made within five days from the date of the audit.
 Supporting documentation will be required to justify the request.